 The summer school will be divided into three interconnected streams that address crises, conflicts, and comparisons across time and space.
 These different thematic blocs will be facilitated by experts in the respective fields and include short lectures as well as discussions of assigned theoretical and empirical readings.
 Participants will have the opportunity to present and discuss their own work.
 We are particularly interested in exploring the following sets of questions, which might well overlap empirically:

 2. Conflicts: In the second stream, we will focus on proactive forms of organization and protest that communities and movements have developed to address environments of inequality.
-For example, we wish to discuss, in particular, how environments of inequality can be studied in situations of uncertainty and conflict, but also how crises and conflicts can open new opportunities to challenge or reinforce existing inequalities.
-Such situations may include the revolutions in the Greater Caribbean, the “second slavery,” challenging state-building processes, contemporary environmental crises and natural disasters, or the current Covid crisis in Latin America.
+For example, we wish to discuss, in particular, how environments of inequality can be studied in situations of uncertainty and conflict, but also how crises and conflicts can open new opportunities to challenge or to reinforce existing inequalities.
+Such situations may include the revolutions in the Greater Caribbean, the “second slavery,” challenging state building processes, contemporary environmental crises and natural disasters, or the current Covid crisis in Latin America.

 3. Comparisons: In the third stream, we will introduce the perspective of comparisons in two ways.
 First, we will approach the abovementioned themes from a comparative angle and discuss how different countries and regions in the Americas, in particular, but also in other world regions deal with similar crises and conflicts, and how these situations may increase or overcome inequalities.
 Here we will aim to discuss new comparative approaches.
 Second, we will introduce the methodological approach of studying “practices of comparing.”
 This approach focuses on the question of what actors do when they make comparisons and how practices of comparing used by historical and contemporary actors reveal, create, or may overcome social, economic, gender, or environmental inequalities.
 This will be done beyond the scope of the Americas.